Michigan & Florida

 In 10 seasons Manifest's projects have included works by artists in 50 states and 40 countries.
 Beginning last year, in its tenth season, Manifest launched a new ongoing series of exhibits focusing on works by artists in its own three-state region.
 This year we will add projects that also focus on other definiable regions outside our own.
 These Regional Showcases are intended to complement the ordinarily very wide geographical makeup of most Manifest exhibits with a closer look at what's being done here, now, in our own backyard, as well as provide a platform from which we can examine the trends, qualities, and idiosyncracies of contemporary art within specific geographical areas and compare them to our own.

 Manifest was founded, and continues to be operated by regional artists, so it is only fitting that, with more space in which to program, the organization offers the Regional Showcase series.
 We feel this is important for the artists and the public living within reasonable driving distance of the gallery.
 It will give each a chance to show and share, and to gain perspective on our region's creative wealth as it relates to the broader art world.
-In cases where projects feature other regions it will serve to inform our regional artists about works made by their peers elsewhere.
+In cases where projects feature other regions it will serve to inform our local artists about works made by their peers elsewhere, and promote those 'outside' regional artists to our regional arts patrons.

 This exhibit has no predefined expectation for type or style of work to be considered or selected.
+THIS IS AN OPEN CALL.
 Submissions can range from the most traditional to the most conceptual or experimental.
-The only criteria for entry is that works must qualify as works of painting and be made by artists living in Ohio, Kentucky, or Indiana.
-Works may include other processes or media (i.e. mixed media), but must clearly be definable primarily as painting.
+The only criteria for entry is that works must qualify as works of visual art made by artists living in Michigan or Florida.

 AFTER REVIEWING THE FULL PROSPECTUS BELOW, FIND THE REQUIRED ENTRY FORM HERE. <<<<